An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Preliminary results on twisted eigenfunctions

-\begin{oss} Of particular importance is the role played by the space of \emph{positive} uniformly bounded functions $L^\infty_+$.
+\begin{oss} By item (a) of Lemma~\ref{l.reg} we can always consider the positive and negative parts $u^+$ and $u^-$ of $u$ with their positivity and negativity sets $\Omega^+$ and $\Omega^-$.
+Of particular importance is the role played by the space of \emph{positive} uniformly bounded functions $L^\infty_+$.
 If $g\in L^\infty_+$ then every $u \in \gi$ must change sign in $\oo$, that is neither $u^+$ nor $u^-$ is identically zero, since $\int_{\oo} gu \, dx=0$.
-In particular, every twisted eigenfunction has at least two nodal domains. \end{oss}
+In particular, every twisted eigenfunction has at least two nodal domains.
+Recall that the \textit{nodal domains} of a continuous function $u$ defined over $\Omega$ are the connected components of the open set $\Omega\setminus u^{-1}(0)$. \end{oss}

-We characterize the sign of $\xi$ in \eqref{eq.EL} in terms of the magnitude of the Rayleigh quotients of twisted eigenfunctions restricted to the nodal domains.
+We first characterize the sign of $\xi$ in \eqref{eq.EL} in terms of the magnitude of the Rayleigh quotients of twisted eigenfunctions restricted to the positivity and negativity sets.